Skip to Content

 Divorce Mediation Attorney in Honolulu

-A Calmer Way to Resolve Your Divorce
+A Calmer Way to Resolve Your Divorce in Hawaii

 When a marriage is ending, many people want to avoid a long, hostile court battle.
-Divorce mediation in Honolulu offers a structured way to work through parenting time, support, and property issues while keeping conflict as low as possible.
+Divorce mediation offers a structured way to work through parenting time, support, and property issues while keeping conflict as low as possible.
 It can be a better fit for families who still need to work together after the case is over.

 At Smith & Sturdivant, LLLC, we focus our practice on family law for residents across Oahu.
 Our family law team guides clients through mediation and the related court steps so they are not facing the process alone.
 We listen carefully to what matters most to you, especially when children and safety are involved, and we work to build a plan that reflects those priorities.